rivera-bl/dotfiles/README.md

     - [ ] cmd to create a .md inside draft folder of blog asap
     - [x] install firefox
     - [ ] bind to move firefox to the current workspace for when in discovery
-    - [ ] tmux add kubectl context to bar
+    - [x] tmux add kubectl context to bar
+        - doesnt work on tmux on nixos
-    - [ ] kubectl_fzf customize interface
+!    - [ ] kubectl_fzf customize interface
-    - [ ] kubecolor
-        - gotta package it with nix
-    - [ ] ls -al improved coloring
+!    - [ ] fix fzf ctrl-r freezing on tmux
+    - [x] install kubecolor
+    - [x] install exa
     - [ ] customize promt to use twisted line in 2 not 3

     - [ ] zsh manage scripts and source by folders
-        - use readDir function
+!        - use readDir function
         - [ ] functions
         - [ ] alias
     - [ ] zsh fix too slow at startup